Ciprofloxacin betaine/ciprofloxacin hydrochloride (By mouth)

 If a dose is missed:

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.
 Do not take more than one tablet per day.

 How to Store and Dispose of This Medicine